Jarai people: Legends

-Jarai people has several legends, all settled on the jungles, that are useful to understand their own culture and history.
-A recurrent element has to see with the stories about three kings: Fire, Water and Wind and a Sacred Sword that came down from heaven to give to the Jarai people great powers.
+Dega Jarai people has several legends, all settled on the jungles, that are useful to understand their own culture and history.
+A recurrent element has to see with the stories about three kings: Fire, Water and Wind and a Sacred Sword that came down from heaven to give to the Dega Jarai people great powers.
 The King of Fire, the first one, lives in Vietnam relying his power in religious rites.
-Jarai means "waterfall" and thus water makes a part of their relates.
+Dega Jarai means "waterfall" and thus water makes a part of their relates.
 Some elders say that Jarai people were born at the Annamite Range and migrated to the south dividing in different groups.

 Culture

 Villages

-Traditionally, the Jarai live in small villages numbering 50-500 in population.
+Traditionally, the Ede-Jarai live in small villages numbering 50-500 in population.
 The villages are laid out in a square, with single occupancy dwellings or communal longhouses (roong) arranged around a village center.
 Often the village centre has a communal house, well, volleyball net and rice mill.

 Houses are made of bamboo, one metre above the ground.
 More durable wooden houses with steel roofs have gained popularity.
 They are oriented from north to south and built in a place acceptable to the local spirits.
 Houses are set up according to matrilineal clan.
 A daughter, when married, lives in the house of her mother with her husband and thus her own daughter.
 A house can be as long as 50 metres.
 Homes for just the nuclear family are also common in modern times.

-Small generators are used widely in Jarai Ratanakiri villages where there is no electricity.
+Small generators are used widely in Dega-Jarai Ratanakiri villages where there is no electricity.
 Traditional furnishings include benches and kitchen objects crafted from wood and bamboo and modern additions are now found, including beds and TVs.